dzegel/DynamockServer/README.md

     - description: Name of the expectations-suite.

 ### POST `<dynamock-path-base>/expectations-suite/load`
-Register expectations stored in an expectations-suite with their original expectation-ids.
+Register expectations stored in an expectations-suite.
+Being that expectation-ids are deterministically generated from an expectation, the expectation-ids will be the same as those originally assigned.
-Registered expectations which are identical to expectations in the loaded suite will have their ids and responses overridden with the respective values in the suite.
+Registered expectations which are identical to expectations in the loaded suite will have their responses overwritten with the responses stored in the suite.
-In the event that an expectation-id loaded from the suite is identical to a pre-registered expectation id, the hit-count will retain its value and not be reset.
+In the event that an expectation loaded from the suite is identical to a pre-registered expectation, the hit-count will retain its value and not be reset.

 **Query Parameters:**
 - suite_name: